-Diving with Harlequin Ghostpipefish
+Diving with Harlequin Ghost Pipefish

 Divers of all kinds just love these fish.
 Colourful and distinctive, small and delicate, motionless and elongate, they blend in so well with their surroundings that they are near-impossible to find and divers practically drool over sightings.

-Pipefish are related to the seahorse and the harlequin ghost pipefish is probably the most beautiful of the family.
-Other family members include the robust ghostpipefish, banded pipefish and flag-tailed pipe fish.
 This strange looking little creature can grow up to 15cm but hard to find as most of them are no bigger than your little finger.
 They are normally found living around crinoids, featherstars, gorgonian fans and branching black coral bushes.
 Here they live very well camouflaged by their complex colour patterns and body shape.
 Key to this effect is the fish's skin flaps, which mimic the 'feathers' of the host crinoid.

 Anyone who really wants to find them will have to be very patient and fond of looking at featherstars for long periods or choose a dive centre with skilled divemasters who know where they are.